 All the basic concepts needed to define tangent $\infty$-categories, and to describe the underlying data of the Goodwillie tangent structure, will be familiar to readers versed in ordinary category theory.
 Those ideas include limits and colimits (in particular, pullbacks and pushouts), adjunctions, monoidal structures, and functor categories.
 To follow the details of our constructions, however, the reader will need a close acquaintance with simplicial sets and, especially, their relationship to categories via the nerve construction.

-Throughout this paper, we take the perspective that categories, $\infty$-categories, and indeed $(\infty,2)$-categories, are all really the same sort of thing, namely simplicial sets (sometimes with additional data).
-We typically do not distinguish notationally between any of these types of object.
-In particular, we identify a category $\bcat{X}$ with its nerve, an $\infty$-category.
-In a few places we will consider simplicially-enriched categories, which we also usually identify with simplicial sets via the simplicial (or homotopy coherent) nerve~\cite[1.1.5.5]{lurie:2009}.
+Throughout this paper, we take the perspective that categories, $\infty$-categories, and indeed $(\infty,2)$-categories, are all really the same sort of thing.
+We often do not distinguish notationally between any of these types of object unless we want to highlight the different roles they play.
+In particular, we often identify a category $\bcat{X}$ with its nerve, an $\infty$-category.

-One exception to this convention is the category of simplicial sets itself which we denote as $\sset$, and some related categories (such as `marked' or `scaled' simplicial sets) which we introduce in the course of this paper.
+One exception to this convention is the category of simplicial sets itself, which we denote as $\sset$, and some related categories (such as `marked' or `scaled' simplicial sets) which we describe in the course of this paper.
 We will make some use of the various model structures on these categories, including the Quillen and Joyal model structures on $\sset$.
-There are $\infty$-categories associated to these model categories, but we will use separate notation to denote those $\infty$-categories when we need to use them.
+There are $\infty$-categories associated to these model categories, but we will use separate notation to denote those $\infty$-categories when we need to invoke them.